-When people think of the Commonwealth Scientific Industry Research Organisation, or CSIRO as it is affectionately known, most have images of boffins in white coats working in laboratories with Petri dishes, beakers and Bunsen burners busily inventing new gizmos and gadgets for an array of industries.
+When people think of the Commonwealth Scientific and Industrial Research Organisation, or CSIRO as it is affectionately known, most have images of boffins in white coats working in laboratories with Petri dishes, beakers and Bunsen burners busily inventing new gizmos and gadgets for an array of industries.
 And while this is accurate to a degree, it also is a multi-faceted institution that has more than 5,000 dedicated staff spread around 57 sites throughout the continent.

-It has more than 690 patents including the one that encapsulates its most famous invention, wi-fi, and covers many research spectrums, including mining, manufacturing and food.
+It has more than 690 patents including the one that encapsulates its most famous invention, wifi, and covers many research spectrums including mining, manufacturing and food.
 Most recent figures state that it returns about $4.5 billion to the Australian economy annually, and partners with more than 1200 SMEs per year.
 It’s a very busy place, and one that attracted Irish research scientist Ciara McDonnell to Australia.

 McDonnell works at one of the three food sites CSIRO has set up throughout Australia.
-They’re at Werribee in Melbourne, North Ryde, Sydney and Coopers Plains, Queensland, where she is based.
+They’re at Werribee in Melbourne, North Ryde Sydney and Coopers Plains, Queensland, where she is based.

 Future trends are very important in the institution’s work because CSIRO want to conduct research with impact for current and future markets.
 And what are some of the pressing issues in the food and beverage space at the moment?

-High-pressure processing (HPP), which it is now commercialised for many food applications, was on the radar almost 20 years ago.
+High-pressure processing (HPP), which it is now commercialised for many food applications, was on the CSIRO radar almost 20 years ago.
 What exactly is HPP?

 What makes HPP so attractive is that the high pressure affects non-covalent bonds only.
 This means that small molecules that give consumers health benefits, micro-nutrients, colour to the product and the flavour molecules, are unaffected.
 HPP offers a means of maintaining the fresh-like characteristics of the product – better colour, extended shelf life – it fits with the clean label and fewer additives trend that is now part of the food and beverage landscape.
-Currently, there are more than 1.5 million tonnes of HPP products produced per year globally.
+Currently, it is estimated that there are more than 2 million tonnes of HPP products produced per year globally.
 It is estimated that the industry will be worth about $80 billion by 2025.
 It is broadening into new product sectors, with its main application being shelf-life extension of refrigerated products.

 However, McDonnell points out there is a catch.
 The technology doesn’t inactivate bacterial spores, whereas thermal pasteurisation can.

-“So for those foods – low acid food, mainly with a pH greater than 4.6 – it will not work at reducing spore-forming bacteria,” said McDonnell.
-“Any manufacturer that is interested in making products where spore control is required would have to limit the shelf-life, add preservatives; or the alternative is to heat the product, which could result in reduced flavour and nutritional value.”
+“So for those foods – low acid food, mainly with a pH greater than 4.6 – it will not work at reducing spore-forming bacteria” said McDonnell.
+“Any manufacturer that is interested in making products where spore control is required would have to limit the shelf-life, add preservatives, or the alternative is to heat the product, which could result in reduced flavour and nutritional value.”

-“In order to commercialise the HPTP process, we need some processing adaptation,” said McDonnell.
-“My CSIRO colleague, Dr Kai Knoerzer, developed an insulated HPP canister that, after a pre-heating step, can be inserted into a conventional HPP unit to deliver a HPTP process.
+“In order to commercialise the HPTP, we need some processing adaptation,” said McDonnell.
+“CSIRO developed an insulated HPP canister that, after a pre-heating step, can be inserted into a conventional (cold) HPP unit to deliver a HPTP process.
 This is something that is going to be licensed by CSIRO and it will allow HPP units to be adapted with a simple drop-in solution.”

-Pulse Electric Fields
+Pulsed Electric Fields

 Shockwave technology is the most novel of all those discussed by McDonnell because it is at proof-of-concept stage.
 It is the CSIRO’s newest investment, with the government entity having acquired a second commercial prototype, the first outside of Europe.

 In 2001, dielectric discharge came into being, which helped recreate the shockwave.
 The technology uses two electrodes to generate a similar effect to the explosives.
-The scientists put voltage through the electrodes and the arc causes very high pressure under water.
+The scientists put voltage through the electrodes and the resulting arc causes very high pressure under water.

-“We have a commercial prototype, which can allow for continuous processing by a conveyor system.
-We put a product on it, allowing it to go into the water tank, undergo the high pressures, and come out at the other side,” she said.
+“We have acquired a commercial prototype from Germany, which can allow for continuous processing by a conveyor system.
+We can place a product on it, allowing it to go into the water tank, exposing it to shockwaves and come out at the other side,” said McDonnell.
 “At the moment, we have a lot of concepts to prove with the technology.